sidendev/hr-portal-fe/README.md

 For full details on the project, including backend setup and API documentation, please see the [backend repository](https://github.com/sidendev/hr-portal).

 ![HR Portal Screenshot](./public/screenshot-hr-portal.png)
-*HR Portal interface showing employee management with filtering*
+*HR Portal interface with employee management with filtering*

 ## Overview